Antonio Azarola y Gresillón: July 1936 coup

 In the crucial hours that followed the July 1936 coup of rebel generals, Azarola made a conscious decision to remain loyal to the Spanish Republic.
 When the anti-Republican officers at Ferrol invited Azarola to join the rebellion he declared that his Christian principles were paramount.
 As the highest leader of the naval base he admonished the rebel military officers, reminding them that their rebellion was tantamount to high treason, for they had made an oath of allegiance to the legally established government of Spain.

 Baffled by a situation that he could only define as an act of treason, Rear Admiral Azarola refused to open the doors of the Arsenal in order to arm the trade unions and leftist political parties, a measure which could have saved his life and could have spelled doom for the rebellion in that region.
 Finally he was arrested by rebel brothers Francisco and Salvador Moreno Fernández, navy officers who were lower in rank and who would be later praised as heroes by General Franco during his dictatorship.
-The Et tu, Brute? style words "Usted también, don Francisco" (meaning "You too don Francisco") spoken by Rear-Admiral Azarola at the moment of his arrest to Francisco Moreno, a former close friend of his and later admiral of the rebel fleet, have become famous.
+The Et tu, Brute? style words "Usted también, don Francisco" (meaning "You too, Don Francisco") spoken by Rear-Admiral Azarola at the moment of his arrest to Francisco Moreno Fernández, a former close friend of his and later admiral of the rebel fleet, have become famous.

 Azarola was executed by firing squad at 6 am on 4 August against the inner wall of the Cuartel de Dolores barracks.
 His body was later buried at the Vilagarcía de Arousa graveyard.
 He was survived by his son Antonio Azarola Fernández de Celis.

 Decades later Rear Admiral Azarola was included in the list of the victims of Francoism (Listado de víctimas del franquismo) made by Spanish Judge Baltasar Garzón.